xrettle/WFGY/ProblemMap/Atlas/atlas-final-freeze-v1.md

 ---

-## 15. Operational Reading Rule
+## 15. Operational reading rule 📚

 When using Atlas v1 operationally, follow this order:

 1. use this document to understand the stable core
 2. use [Atlas Negative Space Report v1](./atlas-negative-space-report-v1.md) to understand the deliberate limits
 3. use [Canonical Casebook v1](./canonical-casebook-v1.md) to learn family anchors, boundary cuts, and first repair moves
-4. use [Atlas-to-AI Adapter v1](./atlas-to-ai-adapter-v1.md) when converting atlas logic into AI-facing routing
+4. use [Atlas-to-AI Adapter v1](./atlas-to-ai-adapter-v1.md) when converting Atlas logic into AI-facing routing
 5. use patch documents only after the stable core has been understood

 This order matters.

 ---

-## 16. Official Freeze Statement
+## 16. Official freeze statement 📣

 The correct formal statement is:

-> Atlas Final Freeze v1 is complete as the first formal frozen core of the atlas system.
+> Atlas Final Freeze v1 is complete as the first formal frozen core of the Atlas system.
 > The seven-family mother table, major routing rules, canonical node layer, family-entry layer, high-value subtree layer, relation matrix v1, repair-facing layer, and patch discipline are now stable enough for formal use.
-> Future work should proceed in patch mode, not through silent rewriting of the atlas core.
+> Future work should proceed in patch mode, not through silent rewriting of the Atlas core.

 ---

-## 17. One-line version
+## 17. One-line version 🌍

 **Atlas Final Freeze v1 is the frozen core of Problem Map 3.0 Troubleshooting Atlas.
-It defines the first stable main body of the atlas.**
+It defines the first stable main body of the Atlas.**

 ---